IBM/data-prep-kit/transforms/transform-conventions.md

 python executable and more.

 ## Configuration and command line options
-Transforms generally accept a dictionary of configuration to control its operation.
+A transform generally accept a dictionary of configuration to control its operation.
 For example, the size of a table, the location of a model, etc. These are set either explicitly in dictionaries (e.g. during testing) or from the command line when run from a Ray launcher.